a4appIe/cpp-chat-app/README.md

 # Terminal-based Chat Application

-This is a simple terminal-based chat application implemented in C++.
+This is a simple terminal-based group chat application implemented in C++.

 ## Features